Skip to main content

 EMEA News

-A pan-European network focusing on robotics is aiming to reduce barriers to adoption by creating a platform for healthcare and technology providers to collaborate.
+WHAT HAPPENED A pan-European network focusing on robotics is aiming to reduce barriers to adoption by creating a platform for healthcare and technology providers to collaborate.

 Chief information officer Miikka Korja talks about Helsinki University Hospital's approach to adopting AI solutions in daily practice.